 Perhaps the most bizarre story that has endured and planted itself firmly within the clutches of urban legend is that of the munchkin who committed suicide, his visage evident in the film’s background.
 As the story goes, if one looks closely at the trees when Dorothy, the Scarecrow, and Tin Man begin singing and skipping to “We’re Off to See the Wizard,” the swinging body of a hanging munchkin can be seen draping from a branch.

 Apparently, the munchkin killed himself onset because he had lost his true love, although other rumors attribute the body to a stagehand who accidently hanged himself while working.
-As outlandish as the story may seem, the production of The Wizard of Oz was so massive – even by modern standards, with four directors at the helm – that it might be rather difficult to ascertain whether a suicide or accidental death had indeed occurred.
+As outlandish as the story may seem, the production of The Wizard of Oz was so massive – even by modern standards, with four directors at the helm – that it might be rather difficult to ascertain whether a suicide or accidental death case had indeed occurred.
 In recent years, amateur sleuths have zoomed in on the image and conducted their own “studies,” coming to the conclusion that the image in question might be that of a crane, or a frail bird, and not a distraught munchkin.
 Although, the truth is still up for grabs.

 2. The Black Dahlia Murder